Read the passage at the bottom of this post: John 6:25-35, The Message or John 6:25-35, The New Revised Standard Version (NRSV).

 The challenge for us is to SEE which things perish and which things endure, and to embed ourselves - to abide in, to focus our living on - the things that endure.
 Because only the things that endure truly satisfy, and only the things that endure bring true life.

 The challenge for us is to BOND with Jesus in a way that is as real as eating real bread.

 If we cannot see anything that endures, then we had better eat, drink and be merry to the max for tomorrow we die.
 But if we can truly open our inner eyes to SEE what endures, then we had better align our eating, drinking and merriment with what truly lasts and satisfies.

 And the questions which both Jesus and John leave for us to answer for ourselves are:

 What have we seen in Jesus?

-Note: Historical background information is primarily from Bruce Malina, et. al. (see link below), pages 129-133.
+Note: Historical background information is primarily from Bruce Malina and Richard Rohrbaugh, Social Science Commentary on the Gospel of John (see link below), pages 129-134.

 Permission is granted for non-profit use of these materials.

 Otherwise, please acknowledge source as, "David Ewart, www.holytextures.com."